 GET VACCINATED.
 Consult with your physician or health care provider to ensure you are up-to-date with all mandatory and recommended vaccinations.

 TRAVEL SAFE.
 Ensure you take all precautions when travelling abroad.
 Speak with your doctor about your travel plans and inquire if any immunizations are required or recommended.
-Carleton University is also partnered with International SOS which provides travellers with pre-trip information / advisories, call-in assistance for routine advice (including medical, emotional support), and special advisories that may affect travel.
+Carleton University is also partnered with International SOS which provides travellers with pre-trip information / advisories, call-in assistance for routine advice (including medical and emotional support), and special advisories that may affect travel.

 BE PREPARED TO SELF-SUSTAIN.
 If there is an outbreak, hospitals may ask or recommend that those that are infected remain at home to control the outbreak.
-It will be important that you have appropriate items and necessities on hand in the case you need to stay home for a few days.
+It will be important that you have appropriate items and necessities on hand in case you need to stay home for a few days.

 FOLLOW DIRECTIONS.
 If you believe you may be infected, contact your doctor or health care provider immediately before attending their clinic.
 They will advise you of appropriate procedures and protocols to follow.
 Follow the directions of health care providers and public health authorities.